 How it works

-Each detail layout in the Language view has its own translation button above the texts of the secondary language.
-If this button is clicked all selected texts will be translated from the first (source) language into the second (target) language.
+As long as the guide has more than one language, each detail layout in the Language view has its own translation button above the texts of the secondary language.
+If this button is clicked, all selected texts will be translated from the first (source) language into the second (target) language.

 In the image example this would mean: Translate all texts from English to German.
 If you want to translate one one or two texts of the detail layout, you can uncheck all texts which should not be translated.

 If you already have texts for your target language, it is possible that the new translation differs from the current texts.
-In this case a conflict solving modal window appears.
-In that window you can decide for each conflict pair if you want to keep the original text or replace it with the new translation.
+In this case a Conflict Solving Modal Window appears.

 Note